zonemaster/zonemaster/docs/specifications/tests/MasterTestPlan.md

 #### Organization

-A test is run on any machine where the New DNSCheck software is available.
+A test is run on any machine where the Zonemaster software is available.
 The tests ordinarily needs access to a complete DNS hierarchy to be performed.